2003 Bachu earthquake: Damage and casualties

-It affected the counties of Bachu, Jiashi, Artux and Makit, as well as the city of Kashgar.
-At least 261 people died as a result of the earthquake, and more than 4,000 were injured.
+The earthquake killed 268 people and injured 4,853 others, 2,058 of them seriously.
+The counties of Bachu, Jiashi, Artux and Makit, as well as the city of Kashgar were the worst-affected areas.
 According to Xinhua News Agency, the quake was the most serious in the area since 1949.
 In the town of Chongku Qiake, the worst hit town in Bachu, every house was damaged, leaving 90 percent of the population without shelter.
 Most of the casualties occurred in the county, where more than 158 were killed including the elderly and children.
 Around 12 children in a secondary school were killed when their school collapsed.
 Two bodies of children were found in a primary school.
 Almost 71,000 homes were levelled and 40,119 others were damaged by the earthquake.
-A further 5 people were killed in powerful aftershocks which occurred on 26 February 2003.